 I think everyone out there has a genuine fear of the “resume black hole” – the place where resumes go never to be found.
 I can say with confidence that this is not always true.
 I’ve personally reviewed thousands and thousands of resumes that have come through online… but whether or not your application gets seen does depend on the company, the job, and lots of other factors.

 That’s why I always advise people to reach out directly IF they are actually qualified for the job and genuinely excited about it.
 But what if you don’t have a contact at the company?
 Which raises the question…

 What’s the best way to email someone you don’t know about a job?
 And should you do it?

-There are a few different strategies for reaching out directly (phone calls, popping into the office, sending snail mail) but today I want to talk about one I think is probably the most effective (check out this success story) which is reaching out directly by email (aka: “the cold email”).
+There are a few different strategies for reaching out directly (phone calls, popping into the office, sending snail mail) but the one I think is the most effective (check out this success story) is reaching out directly by email (aka: “the cold email”).